Large Electron Model: A Universal Ground State Predictor: Introduction

 \section{Introduction}

 A central goal of materials science is to predict new properties of matter before they are measured.
 If this goal were achieved at scale, it would change how we discover materials, design molecules, and engineer quantum devices.
 While trial and error dominates the domain, accurate prediction of candidate materials with targeted functionality could transform materials research.
 The rise of artificial intelligence (AI) raises the question: can AI predict new, experimentally verifiable material properties?
-So far, studies in materials through AI have largely relies on existing datasets of experimentally measured material properties.
+So far, studies in materials through AI have largely relied on existing datasets of experimentally measured material properties.
 But the properties we ultimately care about---equation of state, transport, magnetism, superconductivity, chemical reactivity---are all determined by the dynamics of interacting electrons as governed by the physical laws of quantum mechanics.

 Reliable prediction beyond what has already been measured therefore must come from solving many interacting electrons at scale.
-This is where progress has been slow for decades: while first-principles electronic structure is the most promising route to reliable prediction, accurate methods remain expensive and system specific.
+While first-principles electronic structure is the most promising route to reliable prediction, accurate methods remain expensive and system specific, which is where progress has been slow for decades.
 Density functional theory (DFT) has been the workhorse of electronic structure calculations because it is versatile and scalable, enabling routine calculations on systems with a large number of electrons.
 However, despite its widespread success, DFT is not variational, does not produce many-body ground state wavefunctions, and completely fails in strongly correlated materials such as fractional Chern insulators or strong-coupling superconductors.

 Recently, a new approach to solve the many-electron problem using fermionic neural networks (NNs) \cite{luo2019backflow, Choo2020May,PauliNet2020,Pfau2020Sep} has shown great promise.
 In particular, self-attention neural networks \cite{vonGlehn2022Nov, geier2025self} are shown to accurately represent a wide variety of interacting electron states, including strongly correlated, highly entangled, and topologically ordered quantum matter that cannot be treated by DFT or any mean-field method \cite{teng2025solving, li2025attention, nazaryan2025finding, fadon2025extracting, abouelkomsan2025topological}.
 More recently, a {\it provably} universal Fermi network has been found, which is capable of approximating any continuous Fermi wavefunctions to arbitrary accuracy using only a small number of Slater determinants \cite{fu2026universal}.